JuliaLang/PackageCompilerX.jl/docs/src/devdocs/binaries_part_2.md

 empty!(DEPOT_PATH)
 ```

-The sysimage is then created as in part 1:
+The sysimage is then created as before:

 ```
 ❯ julia --startup-file=no -J"/home/kc/julia/lib/julia/sys.so" --output-o sys.o custom_sysimage.jl